l2beat/l2beat/packages/backend/discovery/scroll/ethereum/diffHistory.md

 Batches reverted due to accidental 'old-version batches'.
 The reverted batches used the old version 2 and not the new v4 `commitBatchWithBlobProof()`.
 The post-mortem should appear [here](https://status.scroll.io/incidents/pw1cf3bmxy8s).

-In Scroll, batches can be reverted by the EmergencyMultisig anytime before they are proven (which currently happens around 2h after they are commited).
+In Scroll, batches can be reverted by the EmergencyMultisig anytime before they are proven (which currently happens around 2h after they are committed).

 ## Watched changes